com-480-data-visualization/data-visualization-project-2021-ufa/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

+For our project we decided to work on the [arXiv dataset](https://www.kaggle.com/Cornell-University/arxiv).
+This dataset contains metadata of all the 1.7 million articles uploaded on arxiv.org since its creation.
+The metadata mainly consists of the following fields: title, abstract, authors list, categories, upload date and doi.
+From our exploratory data analysis work we concluded that the dataset was of great quality: for most use cases the data was ready to be used right away.
+For text analysis tasks, a standard tokenization pipeline shall be applied in order to filter our symbols and other non-textual notations.

 ### Problematic

 > Frame the general topic of your visualization and the main axis that you want to develop.